brianstorti/brianstorti.github.io/_posts/2017-05-23-replication.md

 timeline, read from the leader, to ensure we don't miss any update.

-Now, if there are lots of things that can be changed by every user, that doesn't really make a lot of sense, as we would end up sending all the reads to the leader, so in this case we need a different strategy.
+Now, if there are lots of things that can be changed by every user, that doesn't really work very well, as we would end up sending all the reads to the leader, defeating the whole purpose of having replicas, so in this case we need a different strategy.

 Another technique that can be used is to track the timestamp of the last write request and for the next, say, 10 seconds, send all the read requests to the